Role Atlas/Motion & Hardware

 • Improvements you would make for a robot head or torso package.

-Project 3: Motor-drive or actuator electronics validation setup
+Motor-drive or actuator electronics validation setup

 Build: a safe, low-voltage motor or actuator electronics test setup.
 This could use an off-the-shelf motor driver or a small custom driver board if you have the experience.
 Measure current, temperature, encoder feedback, PWM behavior, supply ripple, and fault states under different loads.